PedroSilva8/theme.js/README.md

 ## theme.js
-A theme library to help applications managing, loading and applying themes
+A theme library to help applications managing, loading and applying themes.

+This library will create css variables for you.

+This library will **NOT** create id's or classes for you.

 ## Installing
 `npm i @pedro_s/theme.js`

+## Supported

+- [x] Variables
+- [x] Transitions
+- [ ] Animations

 ## Usage